researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

       s:name        "Vienna, Austria"
     ]

-    won:hasActionDeclaration [
+    won:goal [
-      won:hasActionInputShapesGraph :pickup-shapes-graph
+      won:ShapesGraph :pickup-shapes-graph
+      won:DataGraph [
+        <ride> txi:hasPickupTime <now + 10 min>
       ]
+    ]
   ];
 ````

+The data graph sets a default pickup time to 10 minutes from now.
+This data can be overwritten by the customer, if requested, but it describes the default case where a customer usually orders a taxi and wants it immediately.

-The input shapes graph `:pickup-shapes-graph` in the following defines that there must be exactly one node of class `txi:callTaxiActionRequest` that has  exactly one `txi:hasPickUpLocation` property which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street):
+The shapes graph `:pickup-shapes-graph` in the following defines that there must be exactly one node of class `txi:callTaxiAction` that has  exactly one `txi:hasPickUpLocation` property which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street):

 ````
 :pickup-shapes-graph {